 3. How can I confirm that you received the mail that I sent?

 You can contact Department Heads by e-mailing them at their WKCR e-mail addresses, which are listed on our Contact Us page.
 If you are looking to get in touch with someone who does not have a listed e-mail address, you should get in touch with that person's Department Head.
 The Department Head will then forward your mail to the appropriate person.

 4. I don't know which department to send my CD to.
 Whom should I contact?

 Please check out the individual department pages to learn more about what kind of content each of our departments plays.
 If you are still unsure, you can address your mail to the Program Director.

 a. gig announcements and press releases?

-Gig announcements and Press Releases can be sent to the head of the department(s) to which they are relevant (eg: for Classical Department Head) via email or our street mailing address.
-Department heads and Board members are listed on our Contact Us page along with their department email addresses.
+Gig announcements and press releases can be sent to relevant department head(s) via email or our street mailing address.
+Department heads and Board members are listed on our Contact Us page along with their respective email addresses.